panva/openid-client/README.md

   - Client Authenticated request to token revocation
 - [RFC7662 - OAuth 2.0 Token introspection][feature-introspection]
   - Client Authenticated request to token introspection

+## Certification
+![openid_certified][openid-certified-logo]

+[OpenID Certified™][openid-certified-link] by Filip Skokan to the RP Basic, RP Implicit, RP Hybrid, RP Config and RP Dynamic profiles of the OpenID Connect™ protocol.

 ## Example
 Head over to the example folder to see the library in use.
 This example is deployed and configured